KATHIR1611/Turbulence-Trends-Comparative-Analysis-of-Airline-Services/README.md

 ## Overview

 This project aims to analyze and compare **IndiGo Airlines** and **United Airlines**, both operating under the **Star Alliance** umbrella.
 By leveraging customer reviews, fleet data, financial information, and advanced sentiment analysis techniques, this project provides insights into airline performance and customer experience.
+The project was developed in the Deepnote environment, which offers real-time collaboration and seamless integration with data science tools for efficient analysis and visualization.

 ## Objectives